 New transfers need to complete the transfer housing contract, within this contract you will submit the $200 deposit.
 New freshman will fill out the freshman housing contract and submit their deposit as well.
 Within this contract students will be able to apply for Living-Learning Communities

-Freshmen/Transfer students are guaranteed housing if contracts and deposits are received before May 1, 2014.
+Freshmen/Transfer students were guaranteed housing if contracts and deposits were received before May 1, 2014.

 When do I need to sign up for housing?